 1. People REALLY love free stuff-

 This may seem like no brainier to you, but I don't think I can stress this enough...PEOPLE LOVE FREE STUFF.
 It doesn't matter what it is, if it's free and you put it on a table someone will take it.
 Chip clips, chap stick, jar openers (yep we really give those away), magnet clips, you name it and it can be gone quicker than you can say, "Hey, feel free to take some KSL swag."
 We sometimes get the people who frequent our booths who I know by name.
 Now I'm saying taking free stuff is a bad thing and I myself enjoy a chip clip as much as the next guy, but you shouldn't be making up family members so you can grab one or two (or three, or four) more things.
 Wait, how many grandpas did you say you had? and how many brothers and sisters? hmmmm.
-Also when people try to subtly (well not at all subtly) try to slip a few extra note pads in their purse...If you need them that badly I think an intervention is in order (or maybe a TV deal to be hoarders? cha-ching)
+Also when people try to subtly (well not at all subtly) try to slip a few extra note pads in their purse...If you need them that badly I think an intervention is in order (or maybe a TV deal to be hoarders? cha-ching)2.
+It's always better to over prepare

 One of the biggest lessons I had to learn early on was to take the responsibility to do prep work myself.
 KSL owns three radio stations in the Salt Lake area as well as KSL TV and when you put them all together that's a lot of events to plan and set up.
 With so much going on it becomes clear that you become responsible for the events you sign up and for the extra time to prepare for them.
 My bosses are busy trying to juggle multiple events at a time and it becomes up to you to put everything together.
 In essence I have to be really self motivated in making sure everything is ready for you before events.
 Coming in early to make sure you have everything you need and staying late making sure that stuff is put back and that whoever is working something the next day knows where everything is.
 A lot of times it takes longer to get stuff together than the actual stuff I work, but I've learned it's better to over prepare than to go to a event/live broadcast missing something essential to it.